 - Engage your customers in the process too.
 By seeing how your services look from the outside, you can draw straight lines from your internal problems to the subsequent external frustrations they cause for your customers.
 And prioritize fixing those areas first because they’re customer-facing (that’s not just for efficiency, it’s for better customer service as well).

 If you’ve collected what seems like a mountain of data and don’t know how to interpret it, contract out that work as well.
 The experts look at that kind of thing every day, and we can see where the problem areas are.

 Gather your best minds, including your outside contractors, and plan your next steps.
 Take them one at a time rather than all at once, for your own sanity, but put rubber to the road.

 - Start with the low-hanging fruit like unnecessarily complex processes.
 Identify all the steps that aren’t really necessary and cut them.
 Also cut the unnecessary processes altogether wherever possible.

 - Next, change it up.
 Try different ways to do things and different people to do them.
 It’s great to bring in new technologies and methodologies, and it’s also great to bring in new resources and talent to enhance your company’s core competencies.

 - Last, bundle the business administration functions that are your biggest headaches and wash your hands of them altogether by contracting those services out to a third-party vendor.
 For example, ditch payroll, benefits administration and tax preparation in one shot with a co-employment relationship where the contractor acts as the employer of record and is responsible for managing all of those functions.

 To streamline your business administration processes, you need to review how you’re doing things now, assess how well those things are working and plan new ways going forward.

-Streamlining your business isn’t just a catchphrase or ‘nice-to-have’ anymore, it’s a strategic advantage or disadvantage.
-It’s up to you to choose which you want it to be.
+Streamlining your business isn’t just a catchphrase or ‘nice-to-have’ anymore; it’s a strategic advantage or disadvantage.